Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 That is, the work produced by a cycle divided by the heat added during the cycle.

-To calculate the heat input, we analyze the fuel used for the engine and its lower heating value (LHV).
-For unleaded gasoline, the typical LHV is 12.2 kWh/kg or 43.92 MJ/kg.
+To estimate heat input over a tank, we analyze the fuel used and its lower heating value (LHV).
+For unleaded gasoline, a typical LHV is 12.2 kWh/kg (43.92 MJ/kg).
 Baja SAE rules state all competition vehicles must use Pyrotect Part Number SFC100 as a fuel tank.
-The dimensions of the fuel tank are shown in the drawing (8.00 in ⌀ x 7.94 in).
-When full, the volume of fuel inside the tank is:
+The dimensions of the fuel tank are shown in the drawing (8.00 in ⌀ × 7.94 in).
+Approximating the tank volume as a cylinder, the volume of fuel is:

 $$
-V = h r^2 = (7.94)(4)^2 = 399.1 \,\text{in}^3 = 0.00654 \,\text{m}^3.
+V = h r^2 = (7.94)(4)^2 = 399.1\,\text{in}^3 = 0.00654\,\text{m}^3.
 $$

 <div style="display: flex; justify-content: space-between; align-items: center;">